 How to Start a School Recycling Program

-A school recycling program will only be successful if you have buy-in from the top.
-Administration, custodial and maintenance staff have to be committed to a program before you can begin implementing processes with teachers and students.
-To get this buy-in, talk about the benefits of a school recycling program, such as:
+School recycling programs will only be successful if you have buy-in from the top.
+Administration, custodial and maintenance staff have to be committed to a recycling program for school before you can begin implementing processes with teachers and students.
+To get this buy-in, talk about the benefits of school recycling programs, such as:

 - Reduced waste pickup and disposal costs

-- Reuse of materials saves resources and keeps them out of the waste stream
+- Reuse of paper and other recyclable materials saves resources and keeps them out of the waste stream

-- Collection of cans and bottles can be returned to recycle centers for cash to fund school programs
+- Collections of cans and bottles can be returned to recycle centers for cash to fund school programs

 Choose A Team